OWASP/owasp-mastg/README.md

 ## Reading the Mobile Security Testing Guide

-The MSTG is not complete yet.
-You can however get intermediate builds in multiple formats.
+The release 1.0 of the MSTG was published in June 2018.
+You can get intermediate builds in multiple formats.

 1. Get the [e-book](https://leanpub.com/mobile-security-testing-guide-preview).
 The book is available for free, but you can choose to purchase it at a price of your choosing if you wish to support our project.
-All funds raised through sales of the e-book go directly into the project budget and will be used to fund production of the final release.
+All funds raised through sales of the e-book go directly into the project budget and will be used to fund production of future releases.

 2. Read it on [Gitbook](https://sushi2k.gitbooks.io/the-owasp-mobile-security-testing-guide/content/).
 The book is automatically synchronized with the main repo.
 You can use the gitbook command line tool to generate PDF, epub, and other e-book formats.
-Please note that we have disabled the ebook export features on gitbook.com for the time being - they will be enabled once the project reaches beta status.

 3. Clone the repository and run the [document generator](https://github.com/OWASP/owasp-mstg/blob/master/Tools/generate_document.sh) (requires [pandoc](http://pandoc.org)).
 This produces docx and html files in the "Generated" subdirectory.